felladrin/felladrin.github.io/docs/articles/introducing-mini-search-a-minimalist-search-engine-with-integrated-browser-based-ai/readme.md

 You can get started with MiniSearch by [cloning the repository from GitHub](https://github.com/felladrin/MiniSearch) and running it locally or by using it online on [this HuggingFace Space](https://felladrin-minisearch.hf.space/).

-You can even [set it as your browser's address-bar search engine](https://support.google.com/chrome/answer/95426?hl=en&co=GENIE.Platform%3DDesktop) using the query pattern https://felladrin-minisearch.hf.space/?q=%s.
+You can even [set it as your browser's address-bar search engine](https://support.google.com/chrome/answer/95426?hl=en&co=GENIE.Platform%3DDesktop) using the query pattern `https://felladrin-minisearch.hf.space/?q=%s`.

-At the moment of this writing, the app is using TinyLlama and LaMini-Flan-T5 models, but there's an option to try to use larger models like Mistral (not recommended, though, as it could be slow and break the fast-search experience).

 That's what I had to share.
 Thanks for reading!
-And your feedback means the world to me!
-Please don't hesitate to reach out if you have any questions or suggestions or want to learn more.